 This study was conducted by establishing a framework and performing direct observations at the research site.
-The selection of sampling points was based on a basemap indicating the location of the Peatland Restoration Area in Perigi Village, Pangkalan Lampam District (Figure 1).
+The selection of sampling points was based on a base map indicating the location of the Peatland Restoration Area in Perigi Village, Pangkalan Lampam District (Fig. 1).
 Sampling points were then chosen using a random sampling method.
-Soil was collected from each designated location to a depth of 0-60 cm from the soil surface.
+Soil was collected from each designated location to a 0-60 cm depth from the soil surface.